madsfolmann/RestaurantOrderingAPI/README.md

 # Quick Start

 1. Clone the Repository and navigate to the project directory.
-2. Configure appsettings.json: Add your JWT signing key and update the SQL Server connection string.
+2. Configure `appsettings.json`: Add your JWT signing key and update the SQL Server connection string.
+3. Apply initial migration to your configured DB using `dotnet ef database update`.
-3. Run the Application: Use dotnet run to start in development mode, with initial seeding of roles and test users.
+4. Run the Application: Use `dotnet run` to start in development mode, with initial seeding of test users (one for each role).